Liouvillian topology and nonreciprocal dynamics in open Floquet chains: Effective non-Hermitian approximation

-In contrast to the system’s topological properties, the mean transferred charge after a single Floquet cycle (cf.~\ref{fig:NH_transport}(b)) can point in either direction depending on the parameters, while still being non-reciprocal in each case.
-This behavior can be traced back to the microdynamics: the spin-down component of the initial state remains unaffected by dissipation, whereas the spin-up component is partially depleted, then rotated by $H_1$ and transported via $H_2$.
-The resulting asymmetry induces non-reciprocal motion, but leftward transport is merely a transient one-cycle effect -- after this first cycle, the part of the state transferred to the left is in a spin-up configuration and is subsequently removed by the system’s non-Hermiticity (cf.~\ref{fig:NH_transport}(c)).
+In contrast to the system’s topological properties, the mean transferred charge after a single Floquet cycle [cf.~\ref{fig:NH_transport}(b)] can point in either direction depending on the parameters, while still being nonreciprocal in each case.
+This behavior can be traced back to the microdynamics: The spin-down component of the initial state remains unaffected by dissipation, whereas the spin-up component is partially depleted, and then rotated by $H_1$ and transported via $H_2$.
+The resulting asymmetry induces nonreciprocal motion.
+However, the leftward transport is merely a transient one-cycle effect.
+After this first cycle, the part of the state transferred to the left is in a spin-up configuration and is subsequently removed by the system’s non-Hermiticity [cf.~Fig.~\ref{fig:NH_transport}(c)].
 For $\frac{\beta T}{3} \neq \frac{\pi}{2}$, the rightward transport also gradually diminishes, since the spin-down component is slightly rotated by the non-optimal $\beta$, producing a spin-up fraction that is subsequently removed by dissipation.
-Consequently, under the effective non-Hermitian time evolution, the initial spin-down component -- and thus the sustained non-reciprocal transport -- can only persist for the optimal value of $\beta$.
+Consequently, under the effective non-Hermitian time evolution, the initial spin-down component -- and thus the sustained nonreciprocal transport -- can only persist for the optimal value of $\beta$.

-In summary, for our model within the topological phase, non-reciprocal transport proceeds from the second Floquet period onwards in the direction dictated by the topological winding number.
+In summary, for our model within the topological phase, nonreciprocal transport proceeds from the second Floquet period onward in the direction dictated by the topological winding number.
 Quantization of the transported charge occurs only in the limit of the regularized dynamics.
 Nevertheless, the presence of a topological phase does not guarantee stable transport; this is ensured only in the regularized limit.
 From the perspective of the quantum master equation, however, this limit should be viewed critically, since it relies on the idealized assumption that quantum jumps can be neglected.